hyperlag/awassignment/README.md

 the <delete after> option is not set to false).

 The Client application will continue to look for new files.
-In the case where the `<delete after>` argument has been set to false, the Client will periodically check MD5 checksums and transmit updates if any exisiting files change.
+In the case where the `<delete after>` argument has been set to false, the Client will periodically check MD5 checksums and transmit updates if any existing files change.

 If you wish to directly run the jar files I have supplied and you happen to be running bash, two example run scripts have been provided.